nixon-voxell/GPUClothSimulationInUnity/README.md

 GPU Cloth Simulation For Real-time Application
 ---

-This repository is still currently in development, so everything is still in testing mode.
+This repository is still currently under development, so everything is still in testing mode.
 A lot of things will break, download at your own risk :\

 My goal is to replicate what this legend did: https://youtu.be/kCGHXlLR3l8 (A smooth and interactive cloth simulation)